pcboy/the-law/Japan/Drug_Laws.md

 Oct 26, 2016
 </blockquote>

-I have no idea why such a basic and extremely safe supplement was banned in Japan.
+I have no idea why such a basic and extremely safe supplement was banned in Japan (at least OTC, you can get it with a prescription it seems).
-The Pharmaceutical Affairs Law says you can import two-month supply for personal use.
-Two months supply meaning absolutely nothing as it depends how much you take a day, basically never import more than one bottle.
-Even if the bottle is 100 pills and the serving size is 1 a day, then you'll be in the wrong.
+The Pharmaceutical Affairs Law says you can import one-month supply for personal use only as Melatonine is a prescription medicine.
+One month supply means if the service size is 1 pill, then it's 30 pills max.
+That means 30 pills of 3mg (total 90mg of melatonine) is OK.
+But 100 pills of 300 mcg, so 30mg, is NOT OK.
+They are inciting people to take stronger stuff here.
-If you import 2 bottles of 100 tablets you will get a love letter like this one:
+If you import too much you will get a love letter like this one:

 <a href="./assets/love_letter_2.jpg"><img src="./assets/love_letter_2.jpg"></a>